mnky9800n/Python-course-materials-for-seismology-students/README.md

 5. download the notebooks or clone the repository and get started!

 Note: if you have trouble installing shapely please try [this](https://anaconda.org/scitools/shapely)

+## Please cite and read our article about this collection of notebooks!
+John M. Aiken, Chastity Aiken, Fabrice Cotton; A Python Library for Teaching Computation to Seismology Students.
+Seismological Research Letters ; 89 (3): 1165–1171. doi: https://doi.org/10.1785/0220170246